Jasmina Holbus

 Jasmina Holbus (born 21 November 1968) is a Serbian stage designer, poet and interior designer.

-Design Work
+Design work

-Holbus graduated from Chelsea College of Arts in London in 1996, with a degree in interior design.
+Holbus graduated from Chelsea College of Arts in London in 1996 with a degree in interior design.
 She has been a member of the Association of Writers of Serbia since 1993 and a member of The Applied Artists and Designers Association of Serbia since 2007, holding the status of an independent artist.

 She has been professionally engaged in interior design since 1997 and has designed residential and commercial spaces.
-Since 2015, she has been the co-owner and the director of a company that has designed and built a number of residential buildings in Belgrade.
+Since 2015, she has been the co-owner and the director of a company which has designed and built a number of residential buildings in Belgrade.

-Holbus lives and works in Belgrade.
-She has a son Alex Julius Holbus from a former marriage with Yugoslav-Serbian ice hockey player Mirko Holbus.
+Holbus resides and works in Belgrade.
+She has a son, Alex Julius Holbus, from a previous marriage to Yugoslav-Serbian ice hockey player Mirko Holbus.